-Bicycle – In most of the hotels, you are free to use their bicycles.
+- Bicycle – In most of the hotels, you are free to use their bicycles.
 If not, you can rent in one of the many bike and bicycle shops in town.

-Motorbikes – If you know what you’re doing, you can rent a motorbike at shops around town.
+- Motorbikes – If you know how to ride a motorbike, you can rent one at shops around town.
 It’ll cost between 100,000 and 200,000 dong per day, $5-10 US.

-Taxi – For longer distances such as to the suburbs, beaches, or to the airport, choose Mai Linh as it is a reliable taxi company or Grab – a platform similar to Uber.
+- Taxi – For longer distances such as to the suburbs, beaches, or to the airport, choose Mai Linh as it is a reliable taxi company or Grab – a platform similar to Uber.

 Activities near Hoi An